Tran-Research-Group/sumo_gym/README.md

 - PEP8 for code style
 - Sphinx to generate Readme
 - GitHub Flow for how to add features to code (branching, merging etc.) (link an example of its use in Readme)

+# Package Management
+Use `poetry`

+First time you cloned the repo or whenever the package dependencies in the toml file is updated, run `poetry install`.

+For adding package, use `poetry add`.